ansys/pyhps/doc/source/quickstart.rst

     $ python path_to_download_folder\mapdl_motorbike_frame\project_setup.py

 .. note::
-    By default, the script tries to connect to the DCS server running on the localhost with default username and password.
+    By default, the script tries to connect to the REP server running on the localhost with default username and password.
-    If your DCS server is hosted at a different URL or you want to specify different credentials, please adjust the script before running it.
+    If your REP server is hosted at a different URL or you want to specify different credentials, please adjust the script before running it.